 Creating Choice, Building Skill, Instilling Confidence and Integrity

-Mentoring should provide a structure to a career, and a life, that allow the mentee to create choices to pursue their personal interests and goals.
+Mentoring should provide a structure to develop a career (and a life) that allow the mentee to create choices to pursue their personal interests and goals.
 This requires that I get to know my students (or early career scientists such as postdocs) and understand their goals.
 Conversely, I allow my students to get to know me so that I can act as a useful, and hopefully inspiring, role model.
 To enable this two-way relationship, I listen, show them respect, and expect the same behavior from them.
 In addition, students are at the beginning of a career and thus lack context for their decisions and the potential ramifications.
 In many cases they are not even aware of the choices open to them.
 Once I have a rapport with them, I try to provide this context from my own experience or direct them to alternative resources.
 The final element in mentoring is to help them develop a framework of skills and confidence to enable them to achieve their goals.
 Then my role is to step back to allow the students to make choices for themselves.

 By working with students I have developed a set of principles to successfully mentor undergraduate, graduate, and post-doctoral students.
 These principles are summarized as follows: